Historic South End saw America’s first gold rush and Charlotte’s first railroad.

 Settle into a chair under strings of white lights in this charming wine shop and order by the bottle or glass.
 You can even choose from a craft beer selection.

-Pro tip: Keep an eye out for evening events, from trivia to $5 sangria deals.
+Pro tip: Keep an eye out for evening events, like tastings.

 125 Remount Road